microchip-pic-avr-examples/pic18f56q71-cnano-adccc-triggered-by-apm-mplab-mcc/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# Analog-to-Digital Converter with Computation and Context (ADCCC) — ADCCC Triggered by APM Using PIC18F56Q71 Microcontroller with MCC Melody
+# Analog-to-Digital Converter with Computation (ADCC) and Context Switching — ADCC with Context Switching Triggered by APM Using PIC18F56Q71 Microcontroller with MCC Melody

-This code example demonstrates how to perform a conversion using the Analog-to-Digital Converter with Computation and Context (ADCCC) triggered by the Analog Peripheral Manager (APM).
-By triggering the ADCCC with the help of APM, the ADCCC peripheral is turned on only when a conversion needs to be performed and the power efficiency increases.
-The analog input channel routed to the ADCCC is the voltage from a POT 3 Click Board and for visualization purposes a OLED C CLick board is used.
+This code example demonstrates how to perform a conversion using the Analog-to-Digital Converter with Computation (ADCC) and Context Switching triggered by the Analog Peripheral Manager (APM).
+By triggering the ADCC with Context Switching with the help of APM, the ADCC with Context Switching peripheral is turned on only when a conversion needs to be performed and the power efficiency increases.
+The analog input channel routed to the ADCC with Context Switching is the voltage from a POT 3 CLICK board and for visualization purposes a OLED C CLICK board is used.
 The conversion result is displayed on a bar meter interface on the OLED display along with the APM status.

 ## Related Documentation